tonyauyeung/tonyauyeung.github.io/_news/mphil_grad.md

 related_posts: false
 ---

-I graduated from *MPhil in Machine Learning and Machine Intelligence* in Cambridge with **Distinction** 🎓.
+I graduated from *MPhil in Machine Learning and Machine Intelligence* @ Cambridge 🎓.

 <!-- ---